kaucpit490/cloud-networking-slides/slides.md

 - Create a **VM instance** and place it in the subnet.
 - The instance will be able to access the internet but won't be directly reachable from the internet.

 ---

-## NAT Gateway
-- A NAT service that enables network traffic to flow in and out of a virtual network (VPC).
-- It's primarily used to enable outbound Internet access for resources in a private subnet.
-- It allows instances in a private subnet to connect to the Internet or services outside the VPC, but prevents and blocks incoming Internet connection from initiating a connection with those instances.
-- It is useful when instances in a private subnet need to reach the public Internet for software updates but do not want to be publicly accessible.
-- A NAT gateway can be public or private:
-  - A **public NAT gateway** enables instances in private subnets to connect to the internet through a public NAT gateway, but cannot accept unsolicited inbound connections from the internet.
-  - A **private NAT gateway** enables instances in private subnets to connect to other VPCs or your on-premises network through a private NAT gateway through a transit gateway or a virtual private gateway.

----

-## NAT Gateway Pricing
-- A NAT gateway is an Availability Zone scoped component, so it can only serve instances in the same AZ.
-- Most cloud providers charge an hourly basis for the duration that a NAT gateway is provisioned and in use.
-  - AWS and Azure: $0.045/hour ~ $32 per month
-  - GCP charges based on the number of VM instances that are using the NAT gateway.
-- Additional costs are also applied for the data processed by the NAT gateway, typically for outbound data, also known as **egress** traffic.
-- Generally, there are no charges for inbound data, or **ingress** traffic, which is data entering the network from the internet.

----